taskcluster/taskcluster-lib-app/README.md

  * `trustProxy`: trust headers from the proxy; set to true for production
  * `contentSecurityPolicy`: include a CSP header with default-src: none; *default is true*
  * `robotsTxt`: include a /robots.txt; *default is true*
- * `rootDocsLink`: include a lin to the docs in an HTML document at /; *default is true*
- * `docs`: a taskcluster-lib-docs documenter, used to generate the docs link

 The values of the `apis` key are from [taskcluster-lib-api](https://github.com/taskcluster/taskcluster-lib-api); each